sujal-0611/MLlabs/Lab3.md

 There are various types of language models, from simple ones like Unigram and Bigram models, to more complex ones like RNN-based and Transformer-based models.

 **Exercise 1.1**: Can you think of an example where language models might be used in a real-world application?
+It can be used in chatbots, customer care services and language translation

 ## Part 2: Understanding Recurrent Neural Networks (RNNs)